go-furnace/go-furnace/README.md

 Since furnace is a distributable binary, it looks for a configuration called `.teststack.furnace` in the current running directory.
 If it fails to find one, it will go up one level and search there, until it can't go any more up.
-It will leave out `\` or searching.
+It will leave out `\` for searching.
 This is achieved by simply running `furnace-aws create teststack`.
 Or `furnace-aws status teststack`.
 If the file doesn't exists, furnace will throw an error.

 The parameter is optional.
 If not provided, furnace will look for it's default configuration files under `~/.config/go-furnace`.

-That file contains a single entry, looking like this:
+The `.teststack.furnace` file contains a single entry, looking like this:

 ```bash
 stacks/aws_config.yaml
 ```

-This entry tells Furnace where to look for its configuration yaml file.
+This entry tells Furnace where to look for the given stack's configuration yaml file.
 The configuration file for AWS looks like this:

 ```yaml
 main: